How to Take Care of a Teething Baby

 - A cold metal spoon – Place a metal spoon in the fridge and allow it to cool down before handing it to the baby to chew on.

-- Clove – It is a kind of naturally occurring antiseptic which also works as a painkiller, sometimes better than medications that are commercially available.
+Parents can safely use herbal remedies to soothe their baby’s irritant gums.
+These have popularly been used all over the world for this purpose among numerous other ailments amid children and adults alike.
+Here are some things you can consider:- Clove – It is a kind of naturally occurring antiseptic which also works as a painkiller, sometimes better than medications that are commercially available.

 - Rosehip – Filled with antioxidants and vitamin C, rosehip tea can boost your child’s metabolism and their immune system.
 Additionally, it has anti-inflammatory properties which can help.